CnrIacBaGit/CRITICALFIRE/README.md

 - stochastic ignition,
 - optional deterministic local spread to neighboring cells.

-In Deliverable D4, the monthly fire probability is described as depending on a baseline annual fire parameter, vegetation-dependent flammability, seasonality, and soil-moisture limitation.
-Fire spread is implemented as threshold-based propagation to neighboring cells, iterated up to a prescribed maximum number of steps; in the Spotorno simulations described in D4, an 8-neighbor propagation rule is used with a maximum of 10 iterations.
+The monthly fire probability is described as depending on a baseline annual fire parameter, vegetation-dependent flammability, seasonality, and soil-moisture limitation.
+Fire spread is implemented as threshold-based propagation to neighboring cells, iterated up to a prescribed maximum number of steps; in the simulations an 8-neighbor propagation rule is used with a maximum of 10 iterations.

 The project sheet also states that CRITICALFIRE can incorporate either a simplified propagation routine or a more refined propagation model such as Propagator.